LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 2. I learned how to prepare better for a pair-coding session.
 If I had localized or described my situation with more specificity, it may have led to more meaningful work and a breakthrough.
 Proper Preparation Prevents Poor Performance!
 3. I feel like I got solidly set on a personal quest to figure this out once and for all, to connect the dots for myself and others: How can we use Rails to write Shopify apps that work!?

 Making it easier for Rails devs to build for the largest Rails app in the world seems like a connection that needs to happen!
-THis will be a future post.
+This will be a future post.

 ### My dirty laptop screen!